 Google Earth supports the full KML 2.2 specification with which it can parse and render.

-However, the Google Earth client user interface (including Google Earth Pro) has some restrictions with a few KML tags
+However, the Google Earth client user interface (including Google Earth Pro) has some restrictions with many

 The following lists some of these restrictions where the end-user must edit the raw KML